moshi4/pyGenomeViz/notebooks/fastANI/README.md

 # FastANI Visualization Example

-Python script (visualize.py) that can plot the FastANI visual result figure using pyGenomeViz.
+Python script (`visualize.py`) that can plot the FastANI visual result figure using pyGenomeViz.

 ## Examples

-Installation of pyGenomeViz is required to run examples.
+pyGenomeViz is required to run visualize.py.

 ```shell
 pip install pyGenomeViz
 ```

-It is also necessary to create FastANI visual file in advance.
+It is also necessary to create FastANI visual file (*.visual) in advance .

 ```shell
 fastANI -q B_quintana.fna -r B_henselae.fna --visualize -o fastani.out